-The calculation of APP uses the three complete months or 12 complete weeks pensionable pay the member receives relating to that employment before the period of reduced contractual pay or nil pay due to sickness or injury, or relevant child related leave commenced or the date the member commenced reserve forces leave.
+The calculation of APPAPP uses the three complete months or 12 complete weeks pensionable pay the member receives relating to that employment before the period of reduced contractual pay or nil pay due to sickness or injury, or relevant child related leave commenced or the date the member commenced reserve forces leaverelevant event.

-If, during the period of three months or 12 weeks, the member ceases one employment and is reemployed on a new contract of employment the calculation of the value of the APP is based on the pensionable pay received in the new employment only using the number of complete weeks or complete months available in that employment to calculate the APP.
+If, during the period of three months or 12 weeks, the member ceasesends one employment and is reemployed on a new contract of employment, the calculation of the value of the APPAPP is based on the pensionable pay received in the new employment only using.
+The number of complete weeks or complete months available in that employment to calculate the APPshould be used.